bennettnw2/lpic101-Notes/108-EssentialSystemServices.md

       * the fields are as follows
         * Date&TimeStamp
         * Hostname for system that generated the log message (logs can come from different hosts)
-        * Item that generated the log
+        * User that generated the log
           * if you see brackets with a number, that is the PID
         * last is the message of the event